Last Updated: August 5th, 2021 at 9:21 pm

 Examine the Evidence

 After collecting the police and witness statements, defense attorneys examine the evidence.
-They thoroughly review the evidence and try to determine the affect it will have on the perceptions of the jurors and the outcome of the trial.
+They thoroughly review the evidence and try to determine the effect it will have on the perceptions of the jurors and the outcome of the trial.

 They may have the evidence in a case tested by an independent expert witness or entity to find out if it can help or hurt the case.
 Using the evidence and the information found during the investigation, the attorney will prepare for trial by developing a strategy and defense for the case.